 —Nebraska Supersonic.
 “Easily the funniest comedy projected on a movie screen this year – or last!” –Timothy Schaffert, The Reader.

 —Transformations (Robert Prize Nominee/Danish Academy Award; Telluride Film Festival; CPH:DOX, Winner Nordic Dox Award).
 As Additional Editor.

 Jeremy cut the pilot episode for the forthcoming Playboy Channel comedy Robots are Hard, directed by Jacob Pinger (Parks and Recreation), produced by Aaron Shure (Parks and Recreation, The Office) and Jonathan Mangum (The Drew Carey Show, Whose Line is it Anyway?).

-Prior to earning his MFA from AFI, Jeremy earned a BA in Communications from the University of Pennsylvania.
-He has also studied filmmaking at NYU and acting at Judith Weston Studio.
+Prior to AFI, Jeremy earned a BA in Communications from the University of Pennsylvania.
+He is a Film Independent Fellow and an Alfred P. Sloan Fellow.